TAC 2011 papers, posters/demos, and presentations

 Each team should write a single paper for all tracks in which the team participated.
 Paper length is limited to 12 pages for the first track, plus 4 additional pages per additional track (e.g., a team that submits runs for three tracks would be allowed a total of 20 pages).
 NIST reserves the right to exclude papers that exceed the page limit.

 Papers must print in black-and-white on 8.5 x 11 inch paper.
 These are the only paper formatting requirements:

-The final (proceedings) version of the paper should be submitted to NIST in early February, 2011, using the online proceedings paper submission form.
+The final (proceedings) version of the paper should be submitted to NIST by February 25, 2012, using the online proceedings paper submission form.

 Posters should be no more than 4 feet wide and 5 feet tall.
 Pins are provided to attach the poster to a padded wall in a hallway (so it is better to not back the poster with anything like foamcore).

 For demos, NIST will provide tables, outlets, and wireless Internet access to the NIST Visitor's network, to which participants can connect their own laptop.

 Teams may request to give a poster and/or demo when submitting the workshop version of their paper.
 Alternatively, you may send a request to firstname.lastname@example.org (please include the team name in all correspondences).

 While all teams are allowed to give a poster/demo at the TAC 2011 workshop, there is time for only a limited number of teams to give a full oral presentation (approximately 20 minutes long).
 Each team may submit up to three presentation proposals -- one for each track in which it participated.